 Maryland Revenge Porn Law

 Under Maryland law, a person may not place on the internet a photo, video, film or any other type of reproduction that reveals another’s identity with their intimate parts exposed or engaged in sexual contact if the individual did not give consent to this internet placement, or the individual had a “reasonable expectation” that the images would remain private.
 If convicted, the person who placed such photos on the internet faces up to two years in prison and/or a fine of up to $5,000.

 Other Types of Online Harassment

 Sexual harassment is not the only type of online harassment a woman may suffer.
 Different types of bullying include physical threats – including harm to her children or other family members – online stalking, intentional efforts to embarrass or discredit someone, and harassment over long periods.
 Women may also face harassment over their gender, race, age, ethnicity, religion and physical appearance.
 The harasser may attempt to destroy the woman’s reputation and damage her character, which may affect her employment, family and personal life.

 A woman experiencing any form of online harassment should report the harasser immediately to the platform on which the harassment occurred.
 Take screenshots of the abusive posts as evidence.
 Some organizations can aid victims in ensuring revenge porn, and similar images are removed from the internet.
 Unless the victim has advanced technical skills, it is challenging to remove such postings on her own.

-If you or a loved one has been experiencing online sexual harassment, you need the services of an experienced Maryland sexual harassment attorney.
-Contact our office for a free initial consultation.
-We will evaluate your case and advise you of your options going forward.
+If you or a loved one has been experiencing online sexual harassment, you need the services of an experienced Maryland online sexual harassment attorney.
+Call our office at (410) 647-6677 for a consultation.
+We will evaluate your case and advise you of your options.